The Posture of Patience

 How do we develop the posture of patience?

-We practice patience.
+2. We must practice patience.
 God watches to see if we can behave as Christians when things are going well, as well as in times of trial.
-He knows our patience is tried when we are stressed, tried, or persecuted.
+He knows our patience is tried when we are stressed, tired, or persecuted.

-Our patience needs testing.
-We have our part to play in the gift that God is going to be giving us.
+3. Our patience must be tested.
+We must develop this quality to demonstrate we know the character of God and what he expects from his children.
+In other words, we have our part to play in developing our faith.
 The apostle James wrote something similar about profiting from trials: My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing (James 1:2-4 NKJV).
-We can see patience is an important virtue for a Christian to develop.
-James wasn’t just talking about our ability to bear hardships.
-He was talking about our ability to turn trials, suffering, and frustrations into opportunities to witness for the glory of God.
-It’s the way we handle tests of character.
-If we handle these tests righteously, it will produce steadfast faithfulness.
-God wants his children to be patient and faithful people in His Kingdom.

 In the bible patience is an important virtue for a Christian to develop.
 In the book of James, the ability to turn trials, suffering, and frustrations are described as opportunities to witness for God.
 The bottom line is, it’s the way we handle tests of character that matter to God.
 It's not easy, but if we handle these tests righteously, it will produce steadfast faithfulness and patience.
 The bible is clear, God wants his children to have a posture of patience.
 This way we will prove as faithful people who glorify God in our actions

 Prayer: Dear Father, Thank you for the many examples you set for me in your word.
 Thank for your patience with me as I work through trials and tests in this life.
 Help me to handle tests of character righteously so I can glorify you in all I do and face.
 Amen.